linnabrown/run_dbcan/README.md

 And add its path to ./bashrc

 4. Install signalP
-Because of academic [license agreement](http://www.cbs.dtu.dk/cgi-bin/sw_request?signalp+4.1) of SignalP, we could not provide you the you need to download SignalP locally (make an request from here http://www.cbs.dtu.dk/cgi-bin/sw_request?signalp+4.1) and move tarball (Signalp-4.1.tar.gz) into `run_dbcan/tools/` by yourself.
+You have to obtain your own academic [license](http://www.cbs.dtu.dk/cgi-bin/sw_request?signalp+4.1) of SignalP from here http://www.cbs.dtu.dk/cgi-bin/sw_request?signalp+4.1) and move tarball (Signalp-4.1.tar.gz) into `run_dbcan/tools/` by yourself.
 ```
 cd run_dbcan/tools/
 tar xzf Signalp-4.1.tar.gz